 Where those documents lacked relevant details, the trust was able to exercise its discretion.
 It was agreed that the trust had a duty to act rationally, however Mrs Justice Simler considered that the assumptions made by the trust and the methodology it applied using the Allocate software on its default setting was not irrational.

 Where the trust accepted an error had been made, Mrs Justice Simler found that it was reasonable not to re-calculate the result and that the exercise was void.
 In the circumstances it was concluded that the trust had not acted in breach of contract, and the claim was dismissed.

 What does this mean for me?

-Appeals can take some time to progress through the courts.
+The Court of Appeal has granted permission for this case to proceed to a full appeal hearing which has been listed to take place on 26 and 27 June 2019.
 Until there is a successful appeal, the result of the case will be binding on County Courts in England and Wales.
 Where individuals are concerned that the 6-year limitation period for bringing their claim in relation to these monitoring issues will have passed before the result of the appeal is known, it may be possible either to agree an extension to the limitation period with the defendant trust or health board, or to issue a claim and apply for it to be stayed pending the result of the appeal.